r-xue/pipeline/doc/ways_to_run_the_pipeline.md

   eppr.executeppr('../rawdata/PPR.xml', importonly=False, loglevel='debug', bpaction='resume')
   ```

-  **Note**: if you try to run the PPR with bpaction='resume' again, the subsequent call(s) will likely fail: `executeppr` is hardcoded to resume from the "last" context (i.e. the `.context` file in the working directory with latest timestamps), but we need the context content at the "breakpoint" stage to resume.
-Also, the file states (e.g. MS,s caltables) have changed.
+  **Note**: if you try to run the PPR with bpaction='resume' again, the subsequent call(s) will likely fail: `executeppr` is hardcoded to resume from the "last" context (i.e. a `.context` file with the latest timestamp from your working directory), but we need the context content from the "breakpoint" stage to resume.
+Also, the file states (e.g. MSs, caltables) have changed.
 The only safe option is making a copy of the working directory before trying resume in case you might tweak the PPR in another attempt.

   For development/test purposes, one workaround to avoid copying the entire working directory is to create a fresh copy of the context pickled from the "breakpoint" stage (where your loglevel='debug' setting is crucial) in the existing working directory: